Reopening for Global Entry, Trusted Traveler Enrollment Centers Postponed Until September

 The original reopening date was July 6.

-The agency initially slated to open enrollment centers on July 6 but has delayed the reopening due to a spike in coronavirus cases throughout the United States.
+The agency initially slated to open enrollment centers on July 6 and then again on Aug.
+10, but continues to delay the reopening due to a spike in coronavirus cases throughout the United States.

-"The decision was made in consultation with CBP health and safety experts who are closely monitoring the recent rise in COVID-19 cases in several states.
-CBP’s highest priority is to ensure the health, safety and security of the American people," the agency explained in a press release shared with Travel + Leisure on Wednesday.
+"The decision was made in consultation with CBP health and safety experts who continue to monitor the increase in COVID-19 cases across the United States.
+CBP’s highest priority is to ensure the health, safety and security of the American people," the agency explained in a press release shared with Travel + Leisure on Monday.

 Applicants will, however, still have to submit fingerprints as part of their interview process.